nicoloval/NEMtropy/README.md

                                     is_weighted = False)
 ```

-These collection of random adjacency matrices (stored as edgelists)
+These collection of random adjacency matrices can be used as a null model:
-can be used as a null model: it is enough to compute the expected value
-of the selected network features in the adjacency matrices previously generated
+it is enough to compute the expected value of the selected network feature
-and then to compare it with its value in the original network.
+on the ensemble of matrices and to compare it with its original value.

 Development
 -----------